 How to Configure Payment Gateways

-Learn how to use the PayPal and Stripe functionality with the JetFormBuilder plugin for WordPress.
-In particular, the tutorial details how to obtain the API keys, configure the JetFormBuilder settings, and add the gateway functionality to a specific form.
+Learn how to use the PayPal and Stripe functionality with the JetFormBuilder plugin for WordPress: how to obtain the API keys, configure the JetFormBuilder payment gateway settings, display multiple gateways via the JetFormBuilder payment methods block, and add the gateway functionality to a specific form.

 Obtain the PayPal API Key

-Go to the PayPal Developer website and hit the “Login” button if you already have an account and log into it.
-Otherwise, create one by pressing the “Get started” button.
+Go to the PayPal Developer website and hit the “Login” button if you already have an account, and log in to it.
+Otherwise, create a new one by pressing the “Get started” button.

 paypal developer website